front/docs.newsfront.no/docs/01_Content_Management/01_Articles.md

 ### Editing articles
 You can access all articles from the work area.
 Use the top tool bar menu > _Home._ At work area select the _My content>All Recent Content_.
 In this screen you have several filtering options that allow you to find what you are looking for.

+Click the articles' title or the edit option at far right and you'll get sent to article edit page.
 ![all recent content](/img/all-recent-content.png)